lj-ditrapani/ditrapani.info.old/hebrews8.markdown

 But in the new covenant, God does all the work.
 This is God's definition of the new covenant.

+The law that God writes on our hearts under the new covenant is the law of faith.
+It is the law to stay at rest and let God work on your behalf.
+It is to be convicted of your righteousness because of Jesus' work, not your own works.

 {"verse": "Hebrews 8:10"}
 10 "The relationship **I** promise to the house of Israel is this:
 After that time, says the Lord, **I** will place my laws in their minds, and write them on their hearts. **I** will be their God, and they will be my people.

+{"verse": "Galatians 3:12"}
+**Obedience to the law has nothing to do with trusting God**.
+Scripture only says, "You will live if you observe everything the law requires."

+{"verse": "Galatians 3:12 Amplified"}
+12 But **the Law does not rest on faith** [does not require faith, **has nothing to do with faith**], for it itself says, He who does them [the things prescribed by the Law] shall live by them [not by faith].

+{"verse": "Romans 3:27"}
+27 So do we have anything to boast about then?
+Absolutely not, there's no place for that!
+And why's that?
+Is it because we follow the law of observing requirements?
+No, we follow the law of trusting in God.

+{"verse": "Romans 3:27 Amplified"}
+27 Then what becomes of [our] pride and [our] boasting?
+It is excluded (banished, ruled out entirely).
+On what principle?
+[On the principle] of **doing good deeds**?
+No, but on the principle of **faith**.

 Everyone who has faith will have a personal, direct relationship with the Lord.